 A number of firms are developing commercial sub-orbital launch vehicles to carry tourists into space.
 Let's assume they attract many customers and become profitable.
 The next, much more difficult, step is to develop orbital tourist vehicles and space hotels to go with them.
-These hotels will require maids, cooks, waiters, concierges and so forth, some of which may decide to stay, becoming the first permanent residents in space.
-At some point a bright entrepreneur may notice the large numbers of wealthy elderly people in wheel chairs willing to pay well to get out of them.
-Add good medical facilities to an orbital hotel and those people could be living in the first zero-g retirement home.
+These hotels will require maids, cooks, waiters, concierges and so forth, some of whom may decide to stay, becoming the first permanent residents in space.
+A luxury hotel plus good medical facilities could provide low-g living for wealthy disabled individuals where wheelchairs and walkers are unnecessary.

-In the meantime, we could choose to solve, once and for all, our energy and global warming problems by developing space solar power, i.e., putting up enormous satellites to gather energy in space and beam it to Earth with no atmospheric emissions at all.
-To supply a substantial fraction of civilization's 15 tw^a energy habit would require huge numbers of launches, not to mention developing the ability to build extremely large structures in orbit, and eventually tapping the moon and asteroids for materials to avoid the environmental cost of mining, manufacturing, and launch from Earth.
+In the meantime, humanity could choose to solve, once and for all, our energy and global warming problems by developing space solar power.
+To supply a substantial fraction of civilization's 15 TW^a energy consumption would require an extremely large number of launches, the ability to build extremely large structures in orbit, and eventually tapping the Moon and Near Earth Objects (NEOs) for materials to avoid the environmental cost of mining, manufacturing, and launch from Earth.